focusreactive/headless-cms-gpt-sdk/packages/content-ai-sdk/README.md

   targetLanguage: string;
   content: unknown;
   promptModifier?: string;
+  currentLanguage?: string;
 }
 ```

 - `targetLanguage` - Result language
 - `content` - Text content that should be translated to the target language (JSON).
 - `promptModifier` - Can be used to modify prompt.
 In some cases you may need to not translate some values or exlude some fields.
+- `currentLanguage` - Current language of the content.
+If not provided, the language will be detected automatically.

 **Usage**